SvetlanaGorbachenko/some-graphical-work/README.md

-it's some my graphical work (Photoshop only)
+it's some my graphical work creates by Photoshop and minimize for git resume